 As a former senior partner of the global consulting firm, McKinsey & Company, Mr. Hall has more than 25 years of experience in both the private and public sectors, working with chief executives and boards of directors of Fortune 50-size companies in the areas of strategy and organization.
 As a co-founder, and later chairman, of the McKinsey Global Institute, he has spoken and written in many forums on the nature of the evolving global economy.
 Sharing worldwide leadership for the firm, he served for twelve years as an elected member of McKinsey's board of directors.

 Mr. Hall holds a BSE degree in electrical engineering from Princeton University and an MBA degree from Stanford University Graduate School of Business.
 He has served on the boards of directors of a wide range of educational and civic organizations, including the Foundation for Teaching Economics, Stanford Graduate School of Business, SFJAZZ, and San Francisco Symphony.

 An avid sailor, Mr. Hall has sailed competitively for more than 40 years in ocean and inland events on the West Coast, including the Transpac.
 He currently owns and races the classic 58-foot wooden cutter sailboat, Bright Star.
 He is a member of the St. Francis Yacht Club, the Transpacific Yacht Club, and the Master Mariners Association.
 He is also a member of the Olympic Club.

 Born in Beaver Falls, Pennsylvania, where he lived on a small farm in nearby Potter Township, Mr. Hall and his wife, Laddie, now live at Long Meadow Ranch in the Napa Valley where they also keep Haflinger draft horses.

-Active in the local community, Mrs. Hall serves on the board of the St. Helena Farmers Market and Mr. Hall is the chair of the Agricultural Education Advisory Committee for the St. Helena School District, a director of the Napa Valley Grape Growers, a member of the Napa County Local Food Advisory Council, and an advisory board member of the Land Trust of Napa County.
+Active in the local community, Mrs. Hall serves on the board of the St. Helena Farmers Market and Mr. Hall is the chair of the Agricultural Education Advisory Committee for the St. Helena School District, a director of the Napa Valley Grape Growers, a former member of the Napa County Local Food Advisory Council, and an advisory board member of the Land Trust of Napa County.

 California Bountiful, October 27, 2012